Yuri-Vlasqz/Yuri-Vlasqz/README.md

 ⚡ Electrical Enginering student.

-💻 knowledge of C and python programming languages.
+💻 Knowledge of C and Python programming languages.

 🛠️ Experience with project development using Arduino.